GKJose/Smart_Symbolic_Graphing_Calculator/lvgl/docs/overview/scroll.md

 Note that, the `base_dir` style property is inherited.
 Therefore, it can be set directly on the `LV_PART_SCROLLBAR` part of an object or on the object's or any parent's main part to make a scrollbar inherit the base direction.

+`pad_left/right/top/bottom` sets the spacing around the scrollbars and `width` sets the scrollbar's width.

 ### Events
 The following events are related to scrolling:
 - `LV_EVENT_SCROLL_BEGIN` Scrolling begins